AmpersandJS/ampersand-view/README.md

 ### renderCollection `view.renderCollection(collection, ItemView, containerEl, [viewOptions])`

 * `collection` {Backbone Collection} The instantiated collection we wish to render.
-* `itemViewClass` {View Constructor} The view constructor that will be instantiated for each model in the collection.
-This view will be instantiated with a reference to the model and collection and the item view's `render` method will be called with an object containing a reference to the containerElement as follows: `.render({containerEl: << element >>})`.
+* `ItemView` {View Constructor} or {Function} The view constructor that will be instantiated for each model in the collection or a function that will return an instance of a given constructor. `options` object is passed as a first argument to a function, which can be used to access `options.model` and determine which view should be instantiated.
+This view will be used with a reference to the model and collection and the item view's `render` method will be called with an object containing a reference to the containerElement as follows: `.render({containerEl: << element >>})`.
 * `containerEl` {Element} The element that should hold the collection of views.
 * `viewOptions` {Object} [optional] Additional options
     * `viewOptions` {Object} Options object that will get passed to the `initialize` method of the individual item views.